 John A. Davis is a globally recognized pioneer and authority on family enterprise, family wealth, and the family office.
 He is a researcher, educator, author, architect of the field’s most impactful conceptual frameworks, and advisor to leading families around the world.
 He leads the family enterprise programs at MIT Sloan.
 He is the author of Enduring Advantage: Collected Essays on Family Enterprise, Next Generation Success and Generation to Generation: Life Cycles of the Family Business, a preeminent work in the family enterprise field.

 Matt is an advisor to family enterprises on the strategies, portfolio models, governance models, and business models required for their successful, long-term continuity.
-He advises the ownership groups of family-owned enterprises around the world on issues of portfolio and investment strategy, corporate growth, corporate governance and the alignment of the owners around a shared vision, mission, values, and strategy.
-His primary focus is advising on portfolio strategy and transformation, including portfolio design, asset allocation, diversification, divestiture, international expansion, risk management, governance, and owners’ alignment around their future direction.
+He advises the ownership groups of family-owned enterprises around the world on issues of portfolio and investment strategy, portfolio governance, corporate growth, corporate governance and the alignment of the owners around a shared vision, mission, values, and strategy.
+His primary focus is advising on portfolio strategy and transformation, including portfolio design, asset allocation, diversification, divestiture, international expansion, risk management, governance, organization design, and owners’ alignment around their future direction.